 What is it like to fall in love after 50?

 At age 49, I found myself facing the end of a six-year relationship.
-At the time, I was very relieved to be out of a situation that we both felt in our hearts wasn’t right.
-I felt immense sadness, but my gut told me it was the right thing to do.
+At the time, I was very relieved to be out of a situation that I had felt in my heart for a long time wasn’t right.
+I felt immense sadness, but my gut spoke to me that I did the right thing.

 Although fearful of being single again—this time on the brink of 50, I felt strongly that it was better to be alone than to be with the wrong person.